History of Periodontal Prosthesis

 This four-year program was designed to provide postgraduate students training in restorative/prosthetics, periodontics, and advanced implant restorative dentistry.
 Upon successful completion of the program, students have been issued a specialty certificate in Periodontics, earning board eligibility in Periodontics, and certificate of advanced training in Periodontal Prosthesis.

-Interdisciplinary training is a hallmark of this program with faculty representatives from the departments of Endodontics, Periodontics, Oral and Maxillofacial Surgery, and the Division of Restorative Dentistry in the Department of Preventive and Restorative Sciences, continually interacting both in the seminars and clinics.
+Periodontal Prosthesis training integrates three essential areas: basic science, periodontics, and restorative/prosthetic dentistry.
+Basic science includes highly integrated core courses, presented at a level to enhance, and expand on the student’s knowledge of oral biology.
+Periodontics is the major focus of the didactic program with emphasis on etiology, diagnosis, treatment planning, and treatment of periodontal diseases.
+The major emphasis of this program lies in clinical education to develop specialists who have a scholarly approach to clinical problems.
+Interdisciplinary training is a hallmark of this program with faculty representatives from the departments of Endodontics, Periodontics, Oral and Maxillofacial Surgery, and the Division of Restorative Dentistry in the Department of Preventive and Restorative Sciences, continually interacting in both the seminars and clinics.